vsilaev/tascalate-concurrent/README.md

 ...
 p.cancel();
 ```
-In the example above `myConsumer` will be interrupted when already running.
-Both p1 and p1 will be resolved faulty with [CancellationException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CancellationException.html).
+In the example above `myConsumer` will be interrupted if already in progress.
+Both `p1` and `p2` will be resolved faulty with [CancellationException](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CancellationException.html).

 b.	`CompletableTask.complete(T value, Executor executor)`